What Is an Endowment Plan?

 Before diving into the various policies out there, it is important to understand what endowment plans are.
 The majority of the endowment plans on the market today have these traits in common:

-Endowment plans need you to pay regular premiums throughout the duration of the plan.
+Regular premium payment, which require regular payments throughout the duration of the plan.
 These payments can be monthly, quarterly, or even annually.
 The amount you pay for this premium may also differ from policy to policy.
 Nonetheless, recurring payments are commonplace when it comes to endowment plans.

 2. It Is an Insurance Plan